prometheus/prometheus/docs/migration.md

 # Prometheus 2.0 migration guide

 In line with our [stability promise](https://prometheus.io/blog/2016/07/18/prometheus-1-0-released/#fine-print), the Prometheus 2.0 release contains a number of backwards incompatible changes.
-This document aims to offer guidance on migrating from Prometheus 1.8 to Prometheus 2.0.
+This document offers guidance on migrating from Prometheus 1.8 to Prometheus 2.0.

 ## Flags